 Day 5 — Victoria Falls

-This morning visit a local school where you have the opportunity to interact with the children and teachers, then spend some time exploring the town of Victoria Falls.
+This morning visit a local school where you have the opportunity to interact with the children and teachers, then take a guided tour of the Victoria Falls bridge and learn about its construction from atop the catwalks.
 Late this afternoon embark on a Sundowner dinner cruise on the Zambezi River.
 (B,D)

 Day 6 — Victoria Falls